 “I could never parent a child with cognitive delays.”

 I'm ashamed to admit that these were all thoughts that, at some point, belonged to me.
 As much as I hate it, I owned them all.
 One by one, we climbed another rung and faced those fears head-on.
-Those were all limitations that I put on myself, and God's plans were obviously so much better than mine.
+And I, ultimately, realized those were all limitations that I put on myself.
+God's plans were obviously so much better than mine.

-I stand amazed, as I reflect on each one, how God has used every one of our adoptions as a gateway—a gateway to a more open heart.
-He knew there was so much more in me.
+I stand amazed - as I reflect on each one of those objections - how God has used every one of our adoptions as a gateway—a gateway to a more open heart.
+He knew there was so much more in me - in us.
 We now live with all of these "I could nevers" in our home, and in our hearts.

 You see, alone—I couldn't.
 But with faith—we could.